What type of estate plan do you need?

 All adult humans need some level of estate plan.

-Many people think the term “estate plan” is something only high net worth individuals need.
+Many people think the term “estate plan” is something only high net worth people need.
 Not true.

 An estate plan is a set of documents that protects you and your family.
 Essential estate planning documents include: